What Is a Growth Plate Injury? What Do Our Baseball Training Programs Do To Fix Them?

-When under stress, the body will usually break at its weakest link.
+When exposed to abnormal stress, the body will usually break at its weakest link.
 In older athletes, the weak link is the connective tissue (rotator cuff, labrum, UCL).
 In the younger population the weak link is the growth plate.

 Not all growth plate injuries are the same.
 In our baseball training camps and programs, we treat growth plate injuries very differently depending on the type of injury.
-This is why, if you’re healing from an injury, it’s good to understand the classifications before attending our baseball training camps.
+If you’re dealing with a growth plate injury, it’s good to understand the classifications.

 The Nature Of Different Growth Plate Injuries

 The Salter-Harris classification is a simple and easy to remember system to identify the nature and severity of a growth plate injury.
 It uses the name “Salter” as a pneumonic memory jogger.
-According to sketchymedicine.com, it goes something like this.
+According to sketchymedicine.com, it goes like this:

-- Fracture LOWER(below) the growth plate – fracture extends to the articular surface
+- Fracture LOWER than (below) the growth plate – fracture extends to the articular surface

 - Fracture ERASING/compressing/squashing the growth plate – this is the worst kind because with disruption of the growth plate comes disruption of growth.
-Some odd things can cause these ones like frostbite, electric shock and irradiation.
+Type “ER” injuries are usually caused by rare occurrences such as frostbite, electric shock and irradiation.
 They’re hard to see on x-rays but show up on MRIs.

 Depending on the classification of the injury, treatment could range from simple rest, to casting, to surgery.